TomBugnon/deNEST/README.md

 #### Merging trees

-`Tree` objects can be merged horizontally, meaning the parameters (contents of the `params` key) of nodes with the same name and at the same position in the tree are combined in a `ChainMap` _before_ leaves inherit the parameters of their parent nodes.
+`ParamsTree` objects can be merged horizontally, meaning the parameters (contents of the `params` key) of nodes with the same name and at the same position in the tree are combined in a `ChainMap` _before_ leaves inherit the parameters of their parent nodes.